savannahwashburn/CD_alternative_splicing/README.md

 Isoform fractions were calculated as normalized isoform counts / normalized total gene counts
 * filtered if gene is not expression
-* filtered if >95% of individuals expression esoform as the only isoform of this gene
+* filtered if >95% of individuals express isoform as the only isoform of this gene
-* filtered if >95% of indivuduals do not express transcript
+* filtered if >95% of individuals do not express transcript

 ## Differentially used Isoform Fractions (dIF)
 mean IF in recurring disease - mean IF in non-recurring disease for each isoform or mean IF in rectum - mean IF in ileum for each isoform
 * considered differentially used if dIF > +0.1 or < -0.1 with FDR adjusted p-value < 0.05

+## Scripts directory

+Contains scripts used to create sample sheet for publicly available data, run nf-core/rnaseq, and analysis of the post-op data.